 01 of 08

 Some strict practitioners of macrobiotics recommend that the only beverage you drink be either pure spring water or good quality well water.
-No ice.
-No carbonation (duh).
-No additives (which is to say, no tea or herbs or fruit waters).
+No ice, no carbonation, and no additives (tea, herbs, fruit waters).
 Boiled water gets you macrobiotic bonus points (which have no actual monetary value).

 Most macrobiotic eaters and authorities also drink other drinks, so don't feel bad if you just can't live on water alone.
 Just keep in mind that other beverages should be mild, non-stimulating and as yang-leaning as possible.